Fork me on GitHub

 • Note, the clients performing the scans should run with the noupdate setting.
 A single instance of the dependency-check client should be setup with updates enabled and the account used during the update process will need to be granted update rights on the tables.

-3. Dependency-check clients running scans will need to be configured to use the central database:
+3. Dependency-check clients running scans will need to be configured to use the central database (see the specific configuration options for Maven, Gradle, Ant, CLI, and Jenkins):

 Depending on the database being used, you may need to customize the dbStatements.properties.
 Alternatively to modifying the dbStatements.properties it is possible to use a dialect file to support other databases.
 See dbStatements_h2.properties as an example.